'Salah should have been higher' - Klopp joins Ballon d'Or debate

 Last updated on .From the section Football

-From Robert Lewandowski being robbed to Mohamed Salah placing seventh - everyone is arguing about the men's Ballon d'Or results.
+From Robert Lewandowski being robbed to Mohamed Salah placing seventh - there are arguments about who deserved to be where on the men's Ballon d'Or rankings.

 On Monday evening Lionel Messi won the trophy for a record seventh time.